Luxe Resort Areas with Great Public Beaches

-Tigertail Beach Park’s amenities improve on its natural assets: a butterfly garden, tidal lagoon, picturesque dunes and boardwalks that grant glimpses of numerous bird species.
-The beach is a site on the Great Florida Birding Trail, as is Naples' Delnor-Wiggins Pass State Park in north Naples.
+Tigertail Beach Park’s amenities improve on its natural assets: a butterfly garden, tidal lagoon, picturesque dunes, a birding tower and boardwalks that grant glimpses of numerous bird species.
+The beach is a site on the Great Florida Birding & Wildlife Trail, as is Naples' Delnor-Wiggins Pass State Park in north Naples.
 An observation tower, boardwalks and boat ramps greet guests at this barrier island escape, along with a natural hard-bottom reef that provides some great snorkeling and fishing just off the beach.
 When parking lots are full at this popular beach park, additional parking is available at nearby Conner Park on Bluebill Avenue.

 At Clam Pass Beach Park located adjacent to Naples Grande Beach Resort, you can view the mangroves up close from the boardwalk over the Clam Pass estuary (a tram also runs the three-quarter-mile stretch to the dune-dotted beach).

 North of Naples, Barefoot Beach Preserve County Park calls to naturalists.
 Explore on your own or inquire about ranger-led programs to learn about the barrier island's flora and fauna, from the gumbo-limbo tree to the gopher tortoise.

 Excursions for the Island Adventurer

 Take your love of nature further by cruising to Keewaydin Island as part of the Ten Thousand Islands Dolphin Project.
 A naturalist will guide you along Keewaydin's beach, accessible only by boat, halfway through your fascinating dolphin research cruise aboard the 30-foot Dolphin Explorer.
 During the cruise researchers will engage you in identifying and tracking bottlenose dolphin that reside in area waters.